sensu/sensu-docs/content/sensu-core/1.7/reference/configuration.md

 global_error_handler | |
 ---------------|------
 description    | Enables catch-all error handling.
-If enabled, Sensu ignores any unexpected errors and logs the event with the message `"unexpected error - please address this immediately"` .
-You can use this attribute to prevent Sensu services from crashing as a result of unknown errors or invalid data. _WARNING: This attribute is experimental and not recommended in most cases._ required       | false type           | Boolean default        | false
+If enabled, Sensu ignores any unexpected errors and logs the event with the message `"unexpected error - please address this immediately"`.
+You can use this attribute to prevent Sensu services from crashing as a result of unknown errors or invalid data. _WARNING: This attribute is experimental and not recommended unless you're encountering persistent crashing._ required       | false type           | Boolean default        | false